blobaa/claim-ts/README.md

     let isRootHashAttested = false;

-    const claimEntityCheckCb = (entity: EntityCheckParams): boolean => {
+    const claimEntityCheckCallback = (entity: EntityCheckParams): boolean => {

-        /* check if root hash is attached to the claim creator account */ if(claimCreator === entity.account && rootHash === entity.payload) {
+        /* check if the root hash is attached to the claim creator account */ if(claimCreator === entity.account && rootHash === entity.payload) {
             isRootHashAttested = true;
         }

-        return isRootHashAttested; // verification process stops in case of unattested root hash };
+        return isRootHashAttested; // verification process stops in case of an unattested root hash };